-Please refer to Business Services for current tutition rates and other possible student expenses.
+Please refer to Business Services for current tuition rates and other possible student expenses.

 |Housing and Transportation||Interns are responsible for all living expenses and travel associated with the dietetic internship|

-AND Food and Nutrition Conference & Exhibition / MS Dietetic Association Annual Meeting Registration, Hotel, & Travel
+AND Food and Nutrition Conference & Exhibition / MS Academy of Nutrition and Dietetics Annual Meeting Registration, Hotel, & Travel

 * Fees subject to Change without notice

 ** Registration, hotel, meals, & travel cost will vary

 Full-time graduate students are eligible for federally guaranteed student loans and other forms of financial assistance.
 Those interested in such assistance should contact the Southern Miss Office of Financial Aid at 601-266-4774.